TL;DR

 An Example In Practice

-One of the European software companies used multilingual recruitment solutions to expand into Latin America.
-They published vacancies in Spanish and Portuguese, enabled their ATS to parse CVs in those languages and added a bilingual chatbot to the careers site.
-Within six months, applications from the region rose by almost 45% and the time to offer fell by 20%.
-That outcome shows how a practical localisation approach and the right tools deliver measurable results.
+A European software company used multilingual recruitment solutions to expand into Latin America.
+It published vacancies in Spanish and Portuguese, enabled ATS parsing for both languages and added a bilingual chatbot to the careers site.
+Within six months, applications from the region rose by almost 45% and time to offer fell by 20%, showing how localisation and the right tools can deliver measurable hiring results.

 Choose tools that reduce friction and let teams scale.
 A fit-for-purpose technology stack makes multilingual recruitment solutions operational rather than aspirational.
 Prioritise features that automate repetitive tasks and surface the right candidates to hiring teams.